brewAyW/brew/README.md

 This would help a lot when you're having different brews around your system but don't want to build one same package again and again.

 ```
-# First, found your outside package and the formula and version that match your package
+# First, the formula and version that match your outside package
 mkdir [Homebrew Repository]/Cellar/[matched formula name]
-ln -s Homebrew Repository]/Cellar/[matched formula name]/[matched version] [your package's prefix]
+ln -s Homebrew Repository]/Cellar/[matched formula name]/[matched version] [outside package's prefix]
 # Finished!
 ```

+Suggestions: openssl is well needed and takes a long time to build.
+So try to link it!

 ## Installtion